frank005/convo_ai/GUIDE2.md

 # Building Real-Time Voice AI Agents with Agora

-The difference between a voice agent that feels conversational and one that feels like a walkie-talkie?
-Latency.
+Building a voice AI agent?
+The hard part isn't the LLM—it's the audio pipeline.

-The traditional approach strings together separate services: capture audio, transcribe it, send to an LLM, synthesize the response, stream it back.
-Each hop costs you 100-300ms.
-By the time your agent responds, you've already lost the rhythm of real conversation.
-Users start second-guessing whether to speak or wait.
-The interaction feels broken.
+You need WebRTC for real-time audio streaming.
+ASR to transcribe speech.
+Coordination logic to know when the user stopped talking.
+LLM integration that maintains conversation context.
+TTS to synthesize responses.
+Streaming the audio back without introducing latency.
+Handling interruptions.
+Managing state transitions.
+Every piece needs to work in real-time or the conversation feels broken.

-Agora's Conversational AI Engine collapses this pipeline.
-Instead of stitching together separate services for audio streaming, speech recognition, LLM calls, and TTS, everything runs as a single real-time stream inside their infrastructure.
-You provide an LLM endpoint—Anthropic, OpenAI, Gemini, whatever—and configure how you want the conversation to flow.
-Agora handles the audio processing, the buffering, the synchronization.
-End-to-end latency drops to sub-second, and suddenly the experience actually works.
+Agora's Conversational AI Engine handles the orchestration.
+You provide API keys for ASR (Microsoft, Deepgram, or use Agora's built-in), TTS (Microsoft, ElevenLabs, OpenAI, etc), and your LLM endpoint.
+Agora's infrastructure manages the RTC audio streaming, coordinates the ASR→LLM→TTS pipeline, handles voice activity detection, manages interruptions, and keeps everything synchronized.
+The services themselves are still separate APIs you configure, but you don't build the coordination layer or audio infrastructure.

-I built this playground to experiment with that architecture.
-It's a browser-based interface where you can wire up any LLM, configure conversation behaviors, and test prompt variations without building the audio infrastructure yourself.
-This guide focuses on what matters: conversation design and LLM integration.
-The audio pipeline just works.
+I built this playground as a browser interface to experiment with different configurations.
+You can wire up any LLM, test different ASR/TTS providers, configure conversation behaviors, tune VAD parameters—without writing audio streaming code.
+This guide focuses on configuration: what works, what doesn't, and why.

 ![Convo AI Playground Interface](./src/media/1.png) _The Convo AI Playground interface provides a complete control center for managing conversational AI agents._